utxo-company/bullet/paper/bullet.typ

 - Users can maintain a small portion of funds for normal spending or DeFi interactions while protecting the majority of their holdings
 - The mechanism helps protect against draining attacks or misuse by DApps

-This structure enables off-chain indexers to track how much value Bullet users allocate to DeFi applications versus secured storage, potentially serving as an indicator of DeFi ecosystem health.
+This structure enables off-chain indexers to track how much value Bullet users allocate to risk in DeFi versus secured storage, serving as one indicator of DeFi ecosystem health.

 For a user to specify a UTxO as a Vault UTxO, they simply need to create that UTxO with a Vault type datum from the Bullet Datum types.